 |What is the difference between MAT and AMT (Alternate Minimum Tax)?||Earlier, MAT was applied to the companies but gradually the same has now been applicable to all other taxpayers in the name of AMT|

-UPSC aspirants should find the above infomation adequate to cover this tax for the IAS examination.
+UPSC aspirants should find the above information adequate to cover this tax for the IAS examination.
 Questions related to this can be asked in the Prelims examination as well as the General Studies Paper II.
-An example of the type of questions asked in UPSC Prelims for this topic is given below:

 Aspirants reading the topic, ‘Minimum Alternative Tax,’ should also read the following articles: